Nishchz/Reverse-A-LinkedList/README.md

 <body>
   <h1> 📖 Reverse Linked List ( Iterative Approach)</h1>
-  <p> This project demostrate how to reverse a singly linked list</p>
+  <p> This project demostrate how to reverse a singly linked list using an iterative approach in java <br> </p>
 </body>